 The next couple of questions aimed to compare which emotions athlete felt during competition compared to which emotions they felt allowed them to perform at their best.
 Figure 13 displays the emotions that were felt the most by survey respondents.
 88% of respondents said they felt excitement during competition while 76% said they were focused- these were the most selected positive emotions.
 Some negative emotions that had high response rates were "nervous, anxious, and pressure" (Naranjo Mata, 2023).
-When comparing Figure 19 to Figure 20, which displays which emotions are desired, it's shown that there are more bars on the right side of the graph, meaning that the emotions that athletes didn't feel very much during competition are the ones they want to experience.
+When comparing Figure 13 to Figure 14, which displays which emotions are desired, it's shown that there are more bars on the right side of the graph, meaning that the emotions that athletes didn't feel very much during competition are the ones they want to experience.
 The emotions that respondents felt the most, but did not want to, were "nervous, anger, and frustration" while the emotion that respondents didn't feel but desired greatly was "confidence" (Naranjo Mata, 2023).

-Figure 19.
+Figure 13.
 Which of these emotions are heightened during competition?
 Respondents were able to select all that applied.
-Red color represents the percentage of respondents that selected each response.
+Red color represents the percentage of survey respondents that selected the emotion.

-Figure 20.
+Figure 14.
 Which emotions help you to compete at your best?
 Respondents were able to select all that applied.
-Red color represents the percentage of respondents that selected each response.
+Red color represents the percentage of survey respondents that selected the emotion.